HANDEL the UK Public Nuclear Attack Warning System

 The HANDEL and carrier network were installed during the early 1960ís and served until the end of the cold war.
 Following the Autumn Statement in Parliament on the 12th November 1992, the Home Office announced with immediate effect the United Kingdom Warning and Monitoring Organisation (UKWMO) would no longer function.
 HANDEL and the carrier broadcast system were decommissioned shortly after.
 Throughout its life the equipment was installed and maintained by what was the GPO, then became Post Office Telephones and finally British Telecom.

 The initial carrier system had two parts, the WB400 for speech broadcast and WB600 for siren control.
 Confusingly both used the same carrier and were actually both integral parts of one system.
 During the early 1980ís this original equipment was replaced by the new WB1400 system using more modern technology and addressing many shortcomings of the previous one.
 As it continued to use the same carrier frequency the two could work together during the changeover period.
 A full description of each warning system may be found in this section by clicking the Tabs at the top of this page or the related topics push buttons at the bottom of this page.

-The National Air Attack Warning message would originate not from a military personnel but from a Home Office Principal Warning Officer ( PWO ) stationed at a location known variously as Strike Command (SC), Primary War HQ (PWHQ) or Air Defence Operations Centre (ADOC) at RAF High Wycombe.
+The National Air Attack Warning message would originate not from military personnel but from a Home Office Principal Warning Officer ( PWO ) stationed at a location known variously as Strike Command (SC), Primary War HQ (PWHQ) or Air Defence Operations Centre (ADOC) at RAF High Wycombe.
 If that were to become disabled, the messages could be sent from the UKWMO Headquarters at Goosnargh near Preston, Lancashire.

 If nuclear detonations were detected by Royal Observer Corp (ROC) monitoring posts without a national attack warning being given, the UKWMO had processes in place to inform the SC/PWHQ/ADOC to enable them to retrospectively give a national warning.
-As a backup, should both National Centres be disabled, the UKWMO Groups HQ's were also instructed to call the carrier control points in their area and issue a local Attack Warning Red.
+As a backup, should both National Centres be disabled, the UKWMO Groups HQ's were also instructed to call each CCP within their area requesting they issue the Attack Warning Red.